BAJAJ BROKING

 As we know, the liquidity trap occurs when the interest rate is really low.
 Consider the graph below and notice the flat part of the LM curve.
 At this point, the interest rate will not change if the money supply increases.
 Hence, any change in the interest rate will not impact income (Y), either.

-When an economy is in the grip of the liquidity trap, its investment or consumption does not improve by changing the interest rate.
+When an economy is in the grip of a liquidity trap, its investment or consumption does not improve by changing the interest rate.

 Implications of a Liquidity Trap